micmejia/bible-dump/AMPC/Revelation/Rev 13.md

-And all the inhabitants of the earth will fall down in adoration _and_ pay him homage, everyone whose name has not been recorded in the Book of Life of the Lamb that was slain [in sacrifice] [^b]from the foundation of the world.
+And all the inhabitants of the earth will fall down in adoration _and_ pay him homage, everyone whose name has not been recorded in the Book of Life of the Lamb that was slain [in sacrifice] from the foundation of the world.